 - can be added to animal feed (research your animals first)

 - medicinal- helps with pain and inflammation.
 High in nutrients to heal bruises, sprains, ligaments, tendons, and bones.
 Also know for skin, bronchial and some digestive issues.

 - Attracts bees- help feed the bees help pollination for your garden

-This one is no stranger right.
-Super easy to grow, heck garlic will even try growing in my fridge!
+This one is no stranger.
+Super easy to grow, heck garlic will even try growing in the fridge!
 However there is no need to say it we all know it but this is one amazing power packed plant, more accurately a veggie than and herb.
-However its strength and ability at healing the body often has herbalist’s including it in the medicinal herbal category.
+However, its strength and ability at healing the body often have herbalist’s including it in the medicinal herbal category.

 - easy to grow just about nothing bothers it

 - great companion plant for just about everything except beans and peas

 - general pest deterrent both mammals and insects do not like the smell